GomaaMohamed/UART_Bootloader/README.md

 ```
 $ git clone https://github.com/GomaaMohamed/UART_Bootloader.git
 ```
-2. change the path of the project home in makefile of the bootloader
+2. Modify the path of the project home in the bootloader's makefile.
-3. set the memory boundries through linker.ld
+3. Set the memory boundaries in the linker.ld file.
-4. Open the terminal inside the host_app folder and build the application to get the executable
+4. Navigate to the bootloader folder in the terminal and compile the application to generate the executable.
 ```
 $ make all
-"this will generate a binary executable named app.hex(this is the bootloader executable)"
+"This will create a binary executable named app.hex, which is the bootloader executable."
 ```
 5. burn the bootloader
 ```